heimskr/why/ISA.md

 ## <a name="int-system"></a>1: `SYSTEM`
 The `SYSTEM` interrupt is a software-triggered interrupt handled by the operating system.
 It can be called from any ring and causes a switch to kernel mode.

+## <a name="int-timer"></a>2: `TIMER`
+The `TIMER` interrupt is a hardware-triggered interrupt caused when the hardware timer expires.
+It's exclusive to kernel mode.
+This is to prevent unprivileged code from interfering with schedulers; operating systems can implement their own mechanisms to expose timer functionality to lower-privileged code.

 # <a name="format"></a>Instruction Format